jewlf/getting_cleaning_data_project/README.md

 Exported columns are:

-+Activity   = character field, containing one of the 6 activities +Subject    = character field, ranging from 1 to 30 +Variable   = character field, what parameter was measureed +Average    = numeric field, the average of the variable measurements for the indicated Activity and Subject
++ Activity   = character field, containing one of the 6 activities
++ Subject    = character field, ranging from 1 to 30
++ Variable   = character field, what parameter was measureed
++ Average    = numeric field, the average of the variable measurements for the indicated Activity and Subject

 Ordering is by Activity, Subject and Variable name